 - SWIFT Payments to/from Jordan: Beginning in 2/2/14, banks in Jordan are required to accept and process payments only with a valid IBAN.
 From 2/15, all payments need to have a payment purpose code included.
 All payments outside of these parameters are declined.

 - SWIFT Payments to India (INR).
-India has imposed new regulations and these are mandatory and specific to the country: remitter and beneficiary and their relationship, nature of the payment to the beneficiary, type of beneficiary account held (savings/nre/nro/etc), whether the payment is towards expenses of branch/liaison/project.
-Additional info may be required such as a unique identification number provided by local authority (Reserve Bank of India) to the beneficiary.
-If payment is invoiced or it is service based, details have to be included.
+India has imposed new regulations and these are mandatory and specific to the country: remitter and beneficiary and their relationship, nature of the payment to the beneficiary, type of beneficiary account (savings/nre/nro/etc), whether the payment is towards expenses of branch/liaison/project.
+Additional info may be required such as a unique identification number provided by the local authority (Reserve Bank of India) to the beneficiary.
+If payment is invoiced or it is service-based, details have to be included.
 We recommend that you include as much information as possible regarding the purpose of the payment.

-- SWIFT Payments to United Arab Emirates.
+- SWIFT Payments to the United Arab Emirates.
 All payments to the UAE must include an IBAN.
 This is a regulatory requirement.
 The UAE bank regulators also require the inclusion of a code that references the purpose of payment.

 - SWIFT Payments to Saudi Arabia.
 Effective 1/ 2013, the Saudi Monetary Fund requires that payments into the country include an IBAN.